 This paper contributes to our understanding of STW by addressing these limitations.
-It relies on uniquely rich administrative data on STW from Italy during the Great Recession.
+It relies on rich administrative data on STW from Italy during the Great Recession.
 It uses the presence of variation in eligibility rules across firms to provide compelling evidence of the causal impact of STW on firms' and workers' outcomes.
 And it explores empirically the forces underlying the welfare trade-offs implied by STW programs.
-Beyond the canonical moral hazard and insurance effects at the heart of optimal unemployment insurance trade-off, we show that STW must balance two additional, and empirically relevant, forces: layoff inefficiencies and reallocation inefficiencies.
+Beyond the canonical moral hazard and insurance effects at the heart of the optimal unemployment insurance trade-off, we show that STW must balance two additional, and empirically relevant, forces: layoff inefficiencies and reallocation inefficiencies.

 Our data comes from the Italian social security administration (INPS) and covers the universe of Italian employer-employee matches in the private sector, and the universe of all social security and transfer payments in Italy, from 1983 to 2015.
 Besides granular information on firms' and workers' histories, it provides detailed information on eligibility, applications and authorizations of the universe of STW episodes at both the firm and individual level from 2005 to 2015.
-This data, combined with the specificities of the Italian STW program, which create variation in eligibility across firms, allows us to provide causal evidence of the effects of STW.
+The Italian STW policy, known as Cassa Integrazione Guadagni (CIG), comprises three schemes.
+We focus on Cassa Integrazione Guadagni Straordinaria (CIGS), which targets firms undergoing company crisis, restructuring, reorganization or severe demand shocks, and which has important similarities with STW programs used in other countries.
+CIGS has also the advantage of exhibiting variation in eligibility across firms, allowing us to provide causal evidence of the effects of STW.